Travel Coffee Makers: Best Portable Coffee Makers (For Nomads)

 The Primula is yet another easy way to brew coffee on the go.
 Just fill the mesh basket with your favorite coffee, add hot water, and wait for a few minutes.

 With the Primula, you’re basically brewing coffee as you make tea with a teabag.
-It produces a consistent cup of coffee – not the most amazing in flavor, but much better than instant.
+It produces a consistent cup of coffee – not the most amazing in flavour, but much better than instant.

 While you might not be getting as much out of your beans as you would with an Aeropress or a Kalita Wave, it doesn’t get much easier than this.

-The GSI Outdoors Collapsible Java drip is only rivaled by the Primula in terms of lightness.
-Weighing less than 5 ounces, the GSI Java drip is a good option for backpackers or air travelers with limited space.
+The GSI Outdoors Collapsible Java drip is only rivalled by the Primula in terms of lightness.
+Weighing less than 200 g, the GSI Java drip is a good option for backpackers or air travelers with limited space.
 Made from silicone, it’s also very affordable.

 It’s easy to brew with the GSI Java drip: fill the filter with coffee, place over a coffee mug and pour hot water over it.
 It’s like an ultra-light, outdoorsy version of the V60.

-On the downside, it doesn’t produce the deepest flavor.
-It’s a cheap and cheerful option but does lose out to top competitors.
+On the downside, it doesn’t produce the deepest flavour.
+It’s a cheap and cheerful option, but does lose out to top competitors.
 Sure beats instant coffee, though!

 THE VERDICT: What’s The Best Travel Coffee Maker?